iangray001/Eventual/README.md

 * Only use what you need. e.g. if you do not set up a Bluetooth widget, then the Bluetooth service will not run.
 * All features can be duplicated, allowing multiple different widgets to carry different info, formatting, etc.

+Eventual is heavily inspired by the work of [Andrew Chidden](https://github.com/andrewchidden/btt-services).
+Eventual has more features and more options to customise its functionality.

 ## Installation and Quick Start

-Before using Eventual, you must enable the webserver in BetterTouchTool.
+Follow these steps to install Eventual:

-* In BTT, click `Advanced` | `Advanced Settings` | `Webserver` and enable the server. `https` is not currently supported.
+* In BTT, click `Advanced` | `Advanced Settings` | `Webserver` and enable the webserver. `https` is not currently supported.
 Set "listen on" to `127.0.0.1` and select a port.
 Eventual defaults to `60813`.
-Finally you should set a shared secret.
+Finally the shared secret to something, it can be any random text.
-* Download the latest release binary and config file.
+* Download the latest Eventual binary and config file.
 Download [`Eventual`](https://github.com/iangray001/Eventual/blob/master/Eventual) and [`eventual.conf`](https://github.com/iangray001/Eventual/blob/master/eventual.conf).
 I suggest you put then in `~/Documents/Eventual` (where `~` is your home folder).
 * Update `bttSecret` in `eventual.conf` to correspond to the shared secret that you set.
 * Now add the Touch Bar widgets to BTT.
 Consult the rest of this document to do this individually, or use the Example set to add a set that shows all the capabilities of Eventual.
 Open [`example.json`](https://github.com/iangray001/Eventual/blob/master/widgets/example.json), copy the contents of that file, go to 'TouchBar' in BetterTouchTool, and press Cmd-V to paste them in.